offbynull/actors/README.md

+# Peernetic Actor Framework

 <p align="center"><img src ="../gh-pages/logo.png" alt="Peernetic logo" /></p>

-# Peernetic

-*CURRENTLY IN BETA.*

-Peernetic is a lightweight Java actor framework.

-Unlike other actor frameworks, Peernetic was designed first and foremost with distributed P2P algorithm/application development in mind.
-That is to say, while Peernetic can be used as a generic actor framework, it provides a feature-set that takes some of the pain out of distributed P2P development.
+Peernetic is a lightweight Java actor framework that was designed first and foremost with distributed P2P algorithm/application development in mind.
+That is to say, while Peernetic can be used as a generic actor framework, it provides features that remove some of the pain from distributed P2P development.

 Peernetic's high-level features include: